bkt92/openwrt-lede-build/README.md

 To custom the pre-installed pakage run 'make menuconfig in the container'

 Other custom can be made by change the custom.sh script file and add files to the folder /openwrt/files of the container

+### Build firmware with docker-compose
+- Install Docker desktop on windows or install docker on linux
+- Download docker-compose.yml and config file for device (for example cr660x.config)
+- Eut config file to the config folder.
+- Edit environment to match the name of config file.
+- Run docker-compose up and wait.
+- The firmware will be in the release folder.

 ### Run container